Haka: 18th and 19th centuries

-The use of haka in welcoming ceremonies for members of British royal family helped to improve its standing among Europeans.
+The use of haka in welcoming ceremonies for members of the British royal family helped to improve its standing among Europeans.
 Prince Alfred, the Duke of Edinburgh, was the first royal to visit New Zealand, in 1869.
 Upon the Duke's arrival at the wharf in Wellington, he was greeted by a vigorous haka.
 The Wellington Independent reported, "The excitement of the Maoris [sic] becomes uncontrollable.
 They gesticulate, they dance, they throw their weapons wildly in the air, while they yell like fiends let loose.
 But all this fierce yelling is of the most friendly character.
 They are bidding the Duke welcome."

 Modern haka

 In modern times, various haka have been composed to be performed by women and even children.
 In some haka the men start the performance and women join in later.
 Haka are performed for various reasons: for welcoming distinguished guests, or to acknowledge great achievements, occasions or funerals.

 The 1888–89 New Zealand Native football team began a tradition by performing haka during an international tour.
-The common use of haka by the national rugby union team before matches, beginning with The Original All Blacks in 1905, has made one type of haka familiar.
+The common use of haka by the national rugby union team before matches, beginning with The Original All Blacks in 1905, has made one type of haka familiar internationally.